deepin-community/firefox/browser/components/urlbar/docs/preferences.rst

 browser.urlbar.accessibility.tabToSearch.announceResults (boolean: default: true) Whether we announce to screen readers when tab-to-search results are inserted.

+browser.urlbar.addons.featureGate (boolean, default: false) Feature gate pref for add-on suggestions in the urlbar.

 browser.urlbar.autoFill (boolean, default: true) Autofill is the the feature that automatically completes domains and URLs that the user has visited as the user is typing them in the urlbar textbox.

+browser.urlbar.autoFill.adaptiveHistory.enabled (boolean, default: false) Whether adaptive history autofill feature is enabled.

+browser.urlbar.autoFill.adaptiveHistory.useCountThreshold (float, default: 1.0)
+  Threshold for use count of input history that we handle as adaptive history autofill.
+If the use count is this value or more, it will be a candidate.

+browser.urlbar.bestMatch.enabled (boolean, default: false) Whether the best match feature is enabled.

 browser.urlbar.autoFill.stddevMultiplier (float, default: 0.0)
   Affects the frecency threshold of the autofill algorithm.
 The threshold is